Question: What criteria are used to determine if a person is low- or moderate-income?

 Answer: For the Community Development Block Grant (CDBG), a person is considered to be of low income only if he or she is a member of a family whose income would qualify as "very low income" under the Section 8 Housing Assistance Payments program.
 Unrelated individuals are considered as one-person families for this purpose.
 Generally, these Section 8 limits are based on 50% of area median income (AMI).
 Similarly, CDBG moderate income relies on Section 8 "lower income" limits, which are generally tied to 80% of AMI.

 Question: What do all the column headers mean?

-Answer: All of the column headers are explained in the American Community Survey 5-Year 2006-2010 Low and Moderate Income Data Dictionary.
+Answer: All of the column headers are explained in the American Community Survey (ACS) 5-Year 2011-2015 Low and Moderate Income Data Dictionary.

 Answer: Yes!
-The ACS Low and Moderate Income Summary Data (LMISD) includes the GEOID, which is the key field used to link these geographies with other data products based on the 2010 Census geographies, including the 2010 Decennial Census and subsequent American Community Survey data products.
+The 2015 ACS Low- and Moderate-Income Summary Data (LMISD) includes the GEOID, which is the key field used to link these geographies with other data products based on the 2010 Census geographies, including the 2010 Decennial Census and subsequent American Community Survey data products.

 Question: Why does the total of the LOW, LOWMOD and LMMI values sometimes add up to more than the LOWMODUNIV total?